M.S., Industrial Engineering and Management Science – Northwestern University, 1986

 Environmental engineering, water resources engineering, water and environmental security, advanced characterization of natural organic matter, systems optimization and management, and contaminant fate and transport applied to groundwater, soil, and sediment systems.

-Dr. LeBoeuf is Associate Professor and Associate Chair of the Department of Civil and Environmental Engineering at Vanderbilt University.
+Dr. LeBoeuf is Professor and Associate Chair of the Department of Civil and Environmental Engineering at Vanderbilt University.
 He also serves as the Director of Undergraduate Studies for the Department.
 His research interests focus on two primary areas:

 (1) physicochemical processes of environmental systems and developing improved methods to manage and increase sources of hydro-based renewable energy.
 The current National Science Foundation funded efforts include an integrated experimental and modeling research framework structured around four objectives: advance characterization methods to link physicochemical and macromolecular characteristics of organic matter and the fundamental nanostructure of engineered nanomaterials with their macroscopic interactions, quantify the interactions of nanomaterials and natural organic matter by conducting quartz crystal microbalance attachment/detachment experiments, quantify the influence of natural organic matter on the transport of nanomaterials in porous media, and develop and experimentally validate a mathematical model capable of simulating nanomaterial transport in porous media.